BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 ### Making Predictions

-In this section, we examine differences in accuracy of predicted execution times between different kernels, which is of importance if the predictions are to be used in a scheduling setting.
+In this section, we examine differences in the accuracy of predicted execution times between different kernels, which is of importance if the predictions are to be used in a scheduling setting.

 <!--fig.height=11.7-->